getify/foi-lang/formalization-work/Foi-Specification.md

 An operator-marked `defn` installs a hook on the namespace named by the identifier.
 At the corresponding binary call site (`a + b`, `a ?= b`, etc.) whose LHS is an instance of the declaring namespace, the LHS's owning namespace is inspected for the hook; if present, the hook is invoked with the LHS instance as its first argument and the RHS operand as its second.
 Dispatch follows the LHS-wins rule shared with the rest of the namespace-attached operator family (§3.8): the LHS's namespace identity drives operator selection; the RHS is data supplied to the hook, and the hook body may inspect its shape (via `?as`, `?(rhs)`, etc.) if the operation is not symmetric across operand shapes.

-An operator-marked `defn` is well-formed only when accompanied in the same scope by a `defn Name@(..)` of the same name; an operator-only declaration is rejected at compile time.
+An operator-marked `defn` is well-formed only when accompanied in the same scope by a declaration of that name -- `defn Name@(..)` or `deft Name`, but not a graph reach.
+A hook whose name is declared nowhere in its scope is rejected at compile time.
 This mirrors the `%` and comprehension hook requirements (§3.1.1.2, §3.1.1.3).

 **Admitted markers.** The operator markers admitted at declaration position fall into two categories: